axiomgaming/lostark_theory/armor_sets.md

 ## Preordained Diligence

-Hits grant a 3% crit rats buff stacking up to 5 times.
+Hits grant a 3% crit rate buff stacking up to 5 times.
 At 5 stacks replaced with a 25% crit rate buff for 15s, and if a Preordained
 Diligence wearer is within 3m gain an additional 50% crit damage buff.

 **2 Piece Set Bonus**